8Banana/nettirely/README.md

 1. Ability to do multiple actions on a PRIVMSG, JOIN, PART, or QUIT.
 2. Ability to easily write commands with any amount of arguments, even infinite!
-3. Compatibility with any existing curio library.
+3. Compatibility with any existing anyio library.
 4. And more!

 # Features It Will Have